 Constructed in 1867 as a double-gallery townhouse by famed-architect Henry Howard, The Henry Howard Hotel has been re-imagined into an 18-room, boutique hotel with many of its original elements still standing.

-The hotel offers a rich tradition which meets modern day design.
+The hotel offers a rich tradition that meets modern-day design.

 Click here if Henry Howard is right for you.